QuickBooks Barcode Generation Tutorial

 Create Barcodes for Purchase Orders and Pick Tickets

 Adding barcodes to warehouse pick tickets will ensure employees add the correct items to a customer's shipment, thereby increasing accuracy and decreasing mistakes.
-By barcoding the item number, warehouse workers are able to scan the barcode on the Pick List, locate the item, and verify the barcode on the item matches after scanning it as well.
+By barcoding the item number, warehouse workers can scan the barcode on the Pick List, locate the item, and verify the barcode on the item matches after scanning it as well.

 This tutorial was created using QuickBooks Pro 2014 for creating barcodes on an Item List and uses Code 128 Barcode Fonts, which is a high-density linear symbology that encodes text, numbers, numerous functions, and the entire 128 ASCII character set.
-Code 128 Barcodes must have the data encoded prior to applying the font, using the Barcode Macros and VBA Functions or Excel Barcode Add-In will automate this process easier.
-QuickBooks allows a user to import an Excel Spreadsheet with the encoded values as well as the rest of the product information but will need to be set up prior to import.
+Code 128 Barcodes must have the data encoded before applying the font, using the Barcode Macros and VBA Functions or Excel Barcode Add-In will automate this process easier.
+QuickBooks allows a user to import an Excel Spreadsheet with the encoded values as well as the rest of the product information but will need to be set up before import.

 1. First, a barcode column must be added to the QuickBooks Item List, to be able to import the barcode field.
 To do this, go to Lists - Templates and locate the Custom Purchase Order Template, and double-click to open the Basic Customization screen.